shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 $ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY
 ```

 Now you should have a local instance of your CSCI211 repository!
 You can use the `ls` command to see the CSCI211 repo in your current directory.
-Complete the next steps to finish Lab 01, Exercise 1.
+Complete the next steps to finish Lab 01, Exercise 1.<br>

+**New Requirement**: In addition to the steps described above, you will need to set up **two-factor authentication**:

+* Enable Two-Factor Authentication
+    * GitHub now officially requires developers to increase their account security by enabling two-factor authentication (2FA).
+Go to your account settings and select the `Password and authentication` option from the left sidebar.
+Configure at least one **Two-factor method** for authentication.
+      * For two-factor authentication, you can use an **authenticator app** (such as Duo Mobile, Authy, Google Authenticator, etc) or set up **Security keys** (e.g. a hardware device such as a YubiKey).
+      * You should already have Duo Mobile for campus authentication -- if you set up Duo for GitHub, note that you may not get a push notification (like you do when signing in to campus apps).
+You can look for a 6 digit passcode (hidden by default) in the app (note that the passcode will get refreshed frequently).

 ### Steps for working with a local GitHub repo